jhedstrom/drupalextension/doc/contexts.rst

 In addition to the `hooks provided by Behat
 <http://behat.readthedocs.org/en/v2.5/guides/3.hooks.html>`_, the Drupal
-Extension provides three additional ways to tag the methods in your ``CustomContext`` class in order to have them fire befor certain events.
+Extension provides three additional ways to tag the methods in your ``CustomContext`` class in order to have them fire before certain events.

   1. ``@beforeNodeCreate``
   2. ``@beforeTermCreate``